Owasso High School Competes at National Championship

 The mock trial program, sponsored by the Oklahoma Bar Foundation and the Oklahoma Bar Association is designed to teach students the principles of trial advocacy as they apply skills of debate, speech and critical thinking during a fictitious courtroom proceeding, with students playing the roles of prosecutor, defense attorney and witness.

 The judges evaluated the students based on their familiarity of the case and the formulation of their arguments.
 Students received points for each phase of the trial, opening, direct and cross examination, closing argument and how well their witnesses responded.

-“Although we did not place, I was thoroughly impressed with this group of young people who worked so hard to prepare for each round,” Mock Trial Coordinator Judy Spencer said.
+“Although we did not place among the top teams, I was thoroughly impressed with this group of young people who worked so hard to prepare for each round,” Mock Trial Coordinator Judy Spencer said.
 “It is rewarding to see the life skills they gain as part of the experience – self-confidence, speaking ability and teamwork – to name a few.
 Their character, sportsmanship, dedication and talent were obvious to all.
 Oklahoma can be proud!"

 The OBF bestows annual grants that provide free legal assistance for the poor and elderly, safe haven for the abused, protection and legal assistance for children, public law-related education programs including those for school children and other activities that improve the quality of justice for all Oklahomans.
-The 17,600-member Oklahoma Bar Association, headquartered in Oklahoma City, was created by the Oklahoma Supreme Court to advance the administration of justice and to foster and maintain learning, integrity, competence, public service and high standards of conduct among Oklahoma’s legal community.
+The 18,000-member OBA, headquartered in Oklahoma City, was created by the Oklahoma Supreme Court to advance the administration of justice and to foster and maintain learning, integrity, competence, public service and high standards of conduct among Oklahoma’s legal community.